 - You shouldn’t drink alcohol because of its high sugar content.

-- Don’t consume processed foods (in big amounts or regularly), those soaked in brine, or smoked meats.
+- Don’t consume (in large amounts or regularly) processed foods or those soaked in brine or smoked.

 - Reduce the amount of salt in your meals and avoid putting salt on the table.
 Instead, use herbs like oregano and rosemary to season your dishes.

 - Drink water throughout the day, whenever you’re thirsty.
 Hydration is key to well-being.

 - Measure your glucose and blood pressure at the same time every day (for example, after breakfast, before lunch, or after a nap).

 In general, it’s important to be disciplined and consistent when it comes to following good lifestyle habits.